Supreme Court issues report on Dobbs leak but says it hasn't identified the leaker - KESQ

 Supreme Court issues report on Dobbs leak but says it hasn’t identified the leaker

 The Supreme Court issued an investigative report on Thursday, announcing that it has yet to determine who leaked a draft opinion overturning Roe v.
-Wade to the media last year.
+Wade to the media last year, but at least 90 people had access to the document at one point.

 The leak — the worst breach of confidentiality in the court’s history — became public on May 2 when Politico published a draft opinion reversing the landmark 1973 decision that established a constitutional right to abortion.
 The disclosure rocked the court and left some justices with a sense of paranoia inside the confines of the marble-lined hallways.
 Shortly thereafter, on May 3, Chief Justice John Roberts issued a statement directing the marshal of the court, Gail Curley, to investigate the leak.